spinframework/spin-docs/content/v3/cli-reference.md

 * `-c`, `--component-id <COMPONENT_ID>` — Component ID to build.
 This can be specified multiple times.
 The default is all components
 * `-f`, `--from <APP_MANIFEST_FILE>` — The application to build.
 This may be a manifest (spin.toml) file, or a directory containing a spin.toml file.
 If omitted, it defaults to "spin.toml"
 * `--help <HELP>` — Print help information
+* `--skip-target-checks <SKIP-TARGET-CHECKS>` — By default, if the application manifest specifies one or more deployment targets, Spin checks that all components are compatible with those deployment targets.
+Specify this option to bypass those target checks
 * `-u`, `--up <UP>` — Run the application after building
 * `--version <VERSION>` — Print version information